cloud-design-dev/cloud-design-dev.github.io/docs/ibm-api/vpc-api-examples.md

   * [Create a Block Volume](#create-a-block-volume)
   * [Attach a Block Volume to a Compute Instance](#attach-a-block-volume-to-a-compute-instance)

-# Overview
-This page shows examples of interacting with the IBM Cloud [VPC API](https://cloud.ibm.com/apidocs/vpc).

 ## Prerequisites
  - You have a valid IAM Token as outlined [here](./index.md)